 A famous sorcerer known as the “One who Clears Away (Ignorance)”.
 He is knowledgeable in the soul arts, or magic, and systemized them into an academic framework.
 Yormedaar’s wise man is also a seeker and enters Boletaria by himself despite becoming middle-aged.
 It is said that he once had a high rank in the priesthood, but the details are unknown.
 He is a friend of Geri, who is known as a magical craftsman.

 Geri is known for his magical handicrafts, including rings that boost magic or various resistances.
-These rings can be found in various areas outside Latria, implying that the sorcery artisan has attained similar recognition to Freke.
-They are rivals in their field, but both Freke’s profile and various item descriptions confirm the two to be friends.
+These can be found in various areas outside Latria, implying that the sorcery artisan has attained similar recognition to Freke; his augite of souls sees similar widespread use among travelers.
+But for rivals in their field, the two are still friends.
 This is why the sage is the only one in possession of Geri’s Stiletto, a small edgeless sword imbued with special magic that steals MP from those stabbed by it.
 This relationship is fitting considering that the names of him and Freke, or Frehki, (フレーキ) are an obvious reference to Geri and Freki, (フレキ) two wolves that accompany Odin in Norse mythology — their names both mean the “greedy one”, while the god they serve is strongly associated with knowledge.
 Greed for knowledge perfectly encapsulates Latria in every aspect, and Geri and Freke are no different.
 Given their friendship, Geri may have even been another priest originally looking to investigate magic.
 The venerable sage’s set can be acquired off a corpse in the prison, so Freke’s life story certainly isn’t unique.

 Queen, noble, priest, witch, or wizard, Latria was open to any willing and able to advance understanding of the soul arts.
 Part of reclaiming its heritage was likely finding and preserving legendary relics for study like the rune swords and shields.
 Ancient magical weaponry is probably a treasure trove of information for a scholar, and their rarity makes such artifacts all the more valuable.
 Such relics would in all likelihood be a closely kept state secret in order to monopolize their technological insight.
 Indeed, the rune sword and shield that we can acquire in Latria is specifically found at the Ivory Tower.
 And yet, Ostrava is in possession of the only other pair we can find.
 Given the geopolitical situation, the traveling Boletarian prince was perhaps the best positioned to purchase or even receive these items as a gesture of goodwill.
 If lavishing a naïve prince with their finest crafts during his casual tour of the region appeases the bellicose superpower at their doorstep in the short term, it is a worthwhile sacrifice.
 They still had at least one other pair, so it was definitely no big loss to the scholars.

 The society is comprised solely of women, hence their uniform being exclusive to the fairer sex.
-Given a woman’s natural aptitude for the soul arts, it makes sense that a group dedicated to them limit its members to only those with the greatest magical potential, especially when such practices were commonplace in the old days.
+Given a woman’s natural aptitude for the soul arts, it makes sense that a group dedicated to them limit its members to those with the greatest magical potential, especially when such practices were commonplace in the old days.
 That the women are so secretive also demonstrates their obsession with keeping knowledge to themselves.
 Their rapiers are for ceremonial purposes, and the fact that they are imbued with fire magic indicates that enchantments like these are the kinds of ceremonies that the concealers conduct in their clandestine meetings.
-Any discoveries that the group makes are thus for members only, magic rituals concealed from outsiders.
+Any discoveries that the group makes are thus for members only, magic rituals concealed from outsiders — though Tell All, who lives for complete knowledge, proves that non-magic secrets are fair game.
 The epee rapier’s description also relates that it is but one of the reasons these women are feared, implying that what is known about them primarily has to do with aggression and intimidation; this too seems to be part and parcel to the society’s practices.